alex-entrainment/DIY_AV-Entrainment/src/audio/README.md

 - Start simple and audition short sections first.
 - Use subtle panning and moderate modulation rates.
 - Crossfade between steps to avoid abrupt changes.

+## Overlay Clips

+Additional audio material can be layered on top of the generated voices using the **Overlay Clips** panel in the editor.
+Each clip entry stores the file path, a start time, amplitude, pan position and optional fade times.
+The duration and finish time columns are populated automatically after a file is selected.
+You can audition a single clip without exporting the entire track by highlighting it and pressing **Start Clip**; the button changes to **Stop Clip** while the preview is playing.

 ## Timeline Visualization